Fertility Center Treatment Updates Due to COVID-19

 Patients Are Required to Wear Masks While On-Site

-In compliance with New York State, New York City, and CDC recommendations, all people are required to wear face masks or facial protection while on-site.
+In compliance with New York State, New York City, CDC, and NYU Langone Health recommendations, all people are required to wear face masks or facial protection while on-site.

 A face mask or facial protection must cover both the mouth and nose in order to enter the facility.
 We will not provide face masks; each patient is responsible for obtaining their own face mask.
 If a patient cannot secure a medical-grade face mask, the following are acceptable face protection options: any bandana, scarf, or handmade mask that fully covers the mouth and nose.